Registering your Cellular Booster

 AT&T

-AT&T’s form requests the owner’s name, operator’s name (if different), contact phone number, booster make, model, and serial number, date of initial operation, and installed location.
+AT&T’s booster registration form requests the owner’s name, operator’s name (if different), contact phone number, booster make, model, and serial number, date of initial operation, and installed location.

 AT&T references use in “recreational vehicles” in the FAQ - but AT&T offers no clarification on what you should enter for the “booster location” if your location is going to be changing regularly.
 Use your mailing address, wherever that may be.

-A literal reading of the AT&T FAQ also seems to imply that older boosters are no longer authorized:
+A literal reading of the AT&T FAQ also states that pre-2014 boosters are no longer authorized:

 Verizon

-Verizon has a much more thoroughly developed registration process than any of the other carriers, with a nice FAQ and even an explicit (tentative) approval for older booster models:
+Verizon has a registration process similar to the other carriers, with a nice FAQ and even an explicit, tentative (even many years later) approval for older booster models:

-“Verizon also tentatively approves the use of consumer signal boosters that do not meet the new network protection standards.
-This approval is provided only for the boosters not causing interference and may be revoked if the particular booster or booster model is found to cause interference issues.
+“Verizon also tentatively approves the use of consumer signal boosters currently in operation that do not meet the new network protection standards.
+This approval is provided only for the boosters not causing interference and will be revoked if the particular booster or booster model is found to cause interference issues.
 To help avoid possible interference issues, however, Verizon recommends that customers who need signal boosters replace existing boosters as soon as possible with consumer signal boosters that meet the new network protection standards.”

-Verizon also gives instructions for how mobile boosters should be registered:
+Previously, the FAQ page also gave instructions for how mobile boosters should be registered:

 “For mobile boosters in a car, RV or boat use the address where the vehicle will be stored or parked like the home address or marina in the case of a boat."